Email FacebookTwitterMenu burgerClose thin

 Tips on Investing

 • Investing in precious metals like gold and platinum comes with its advantages.
 They diversify your portfolio, have a long history of value and are accessible.
 But they involve unique risks and challenges you may not face with more popular investments, such as stocks or bonds.
-Finding a qualified financial advisor who can help with this doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Every investor faces potential loss.
 You can mitigate your risk by diversifying your portfolio with assets like gold and platinum.
 They carry intrinsic value and offer a potential hedge against inflation as well.
 You can use our asset allocation calculator to help you determine the level of funds you want to put into precious metals.